 It might be summer but school zones are in effect through the beginning of August, although the times are slightly altered.
-Many Northside ISD campuses are used for either summer school programs or as drop off/pick up sites for students.

 Graduation ceremonies begin this week, and we are pleased to feature our high school valedictorians and salutatorians for this year.

-When the bell rings on June 7, the teaching and learning does not stop.
+When the bell rings on June 6, the teaching and learning does not stop.
 NISD offers an array of Summer School opportunities as a way to catch up in your studies, learn something new, or try to get ahead.

-To comply with U.S. Department of Agriculture (USDA) regulations, Northside ISD will once again offer free meals to children starting June 11.
-This year, free meals are available at 21 schools for children who are 18 years or younger.
+To comply with U.S. Department of Agriculture (USDA) regulations, Northside ISD will once again offer free meals to children starting June 10.
+This year, free meals are available at 22 schools for children who are 18 years or younger.

 They are accustomed to playing Bach and Beethoven during more quiet concerts, but more than 1,000 NISD orchestra students will be “rockin’ it out” as world-renowned electric violinist Mark Wood brings his music education program “Electrify Your Strings (EYS)” to NISD this week.

 Do you have a passion for reading or being read to, or even reading aloud to a four-legged friend?
 Then mark your calendar for Saturday, May 18 for NISD Storyfest 2019.
 The event will be held from 12 to 3 p.m. at Neff MS.

 This week’s featured video takes us “Around Northside” with members of senior staff reading to students at Martin ES, students at Marshall HS holding a Science Expo, students from Warren HS taking part in a special opening at SeaWorld, and a middle school teacher receiving state recognition.